 Moving Day Boo-Boos06/09/2017 Worst of All?
 Not Properly Planning!Ah, yes: planning.
 No household move is smooth without it!
-If if it seems like we’re making too much of that in our blogs and web pages, you’re right!
+If if it seems like we’re driving that thought into the ground in our blogs and web pages, you’re right!
 We are!
-After all, when you employ us to take care of your move, we’ve got a vested interest in seeing that it’s pulled off successfully.
+After all, when you employ us to handle your move, we’ve got a vested interest in seeing that it’s pulled off successfully.
 And if you’ve hired a mover other than us?
 In that instance, planning becomes absolutely imperative!
 The more prepared you are up front for not only everything that should happen but also a few things that shouldn’t happen but could, the better your move will go.
 So, by all means, plan!Missteps That Planning Can Help You PreventTrying to do too much yourself.
-Save your sanity!
+Be reasonable!
 Unless you’re Superman or Wonder Woman you can’t get everything done all alone.
 Ask friends and relatives for help|assistance]29].
-Let the kids pack the personal stuff in their bedrooms.
+Let the kids pack what’s theirs in their bedrooms.
 Divvy up the inventorying and packing of various rooms between yourself and your spouse.
-And hire a professional moving company to take care of the loading, shipping, and unloading – or whatever else you don’t have the time, the expertise40], or the desire to tackle personally.Waiting until the last minute to take care of everything.
+And hire a professional moving company to take care of the loading, shipping, and unloading – or whatever else you can’t summon the time, the expertise40], or the desire to tackle personally.Waiting until the last minute to take care of everything.
 Moving is done in stages.
-By way of illustration, there are timelines for discontinuing services (gas, electric, phone, and the like) at your current address and authorizing their hookup at your new address before you move in.
+For example, there are timelines for discontinuing services (gas, electric, phone, and the like) at your current address and authorizing their hookup at your new address before you move in.
 Special arrangements must be made and steps must be taken to pack and move huge or high-end items.
-When the movers come, everything that’s got to go ought indeed be ready to go if the move is to keep on schedule.
+When the movers come, everything that’s got to go had best be ready to go if the move is to keep on schedule.
 Holdups can cost you – and not only money.
 Dashing around at the last minute is a good way to ensure that things get lost or left behind.
 Or damaged.Failing to establish a Moving Day plan for the kids and pets.
 Are the kids leaving with you or your spouse or staying with grandma until the move’s completed?
 Have plans been made to cover their school situation?
 Can you take Fido with you or is boarding him a better idea until you’re in^’ve arrived at in}76} your new home?
 You know these things need to be appraised.
-Don’t wait to appraise them!Not not alerting your moving company to changes in your schedule.
+Don’t wait to appraise them!Not relaying changes in your schedule to your moving company.
 Has the start date of your new job in your new city changed in a way that could require rescheduling91 your move date?
 Can’t make the time initialy arranged for the home survey that influences your move estimate?
 Need to have the movers arrive a little later than planned on Move Day?
 Okay, sometimes changes are inevitable.
 There’s no reason for them to be a worry, though … if you alert your moving company to them well enough in advance!Not reading the paperwork from your mover scrupulously.
 What?
 You didn’t spot that additional charge for the moving company’s packing services on page two of the contract?
 Or the cost of packing and transporting that huge grand piano of yours?
 Or that your moving insurance doesn’t truly cover the full valuation of your possessions?
 Of course, maybe none of that was actually in the contract – and should have been.
 If you didn’t read it, how would you know?
 Surely you’ve heard the old saw that you shouldn’t ever sign a contract you haven’t read.
 Heed it!
 Or you’ll surely get a bill you weren’t expecting!Follow the guidelines above, start planning early, and you might see that your household move has all the adventure you hoped for – and none of the anguish you feared!